Kaan-Onen/ThugLifeMemeGenerator/docs/ReadMe(Professional).md

 # Thug Life Meme Generator

-A professional-grade computer vision application designed to automate the overlay of "Thug Life" graphical assets onto human faces.
-Leveraging the **MediaPipe FaceLandmarker** framework, the system ensures high-precision placement through real-time landmark tracking and geometric transformations.
+A professional-grade computer vision application designed to automate the overlay of memes graphical assets onto human faces.
+Uses the **MediaPipe FaceLandmarker** framework, the system ensures high-precision placement through real-time landmark tracking and geometric transformations.

 ---

 ## 🛠 Core Features

 ### Static Image Processing
 The system analyzes static images to determine facial orientation.
-Assets are dynamically scaled and rotated based on the inter-ocular distance and the inclination angle of the eyes to ensure a natural fit.
+Assets are dynamically scaled and rotated based on the distance and the angle of the eyes to ensure a natural fit.

 ### Real-Time Video & Blink Detection
 Utilizing a temporal analysis of facial landmarks, the application detects blink events in video streams.
-A detected blink serves as the trigger mechanism to initiate the "Thug Life" overlay sequence.
+A detected blink serves as the trigger mechanism to initiate meme overlay sequence.

 ### Precision Anchoring & Rotation
 Assets are anchored to specific facial indices provided by the MediaPipe mesh.
 The system calculates the precise rotation matrix using the following geometric relationship: